mail this page

 In addition to the DKIM TXT RR, the DKIM specifications allows the domain owner to define an Author Domain Signing Policies (ADSP) TXT RR which, essentially, provides advice to the validating mail receiver about what to do if a mail item is not signed.

-DKIM is defined by a series of RFCs of which RFC 4871 and RFC 5672 define the DNS DKIM TXT RR format (as well as the added mail headers), RFC 5617 defines DNS Author Domain Signing Policies (ADSP) TXT RR formats for indicating signing practises and RFC 5585 describes how it all works.
+DKIM is defined by a series of RFCs of which RFC 6376 defines the DNS DKIM TXT RR format (as well as the added mail headers), RFC 5617 defines DNS Author Domain Signing Policies (ADSP) TXT RR formats for indicating signing practises and RFC 5585 describes how it all works.
 Serious stuff - if somewhat wordy.

 Only that part of DKIM concerned with the DNS is described here.
 It is beyond the scope of this document to detail all the functionality offered by DKIM and readers are advised to consult the various listed RFCs for all the gory details.
 The following observations are made from the many, wordy and worthy RFCs: